wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 The **Overview** section of the dashboard contains the following charts:

-* **Projected Usage for This Month**
+* **Projected Usage for Selected Month**

-    Shows the P95 usage for the current month including overages.
+    Shows the P95 usage for the selected month including overages.

-* **Projected Overages for This Month**
+* **Projected Overages for Selected Month**

-    Shows the projected overage in PPS for this month.
+    Shows the projected overage in PPS for the selected month.

 * **Previous Month to Selected Month**